High-maltose corn syrup

-High-maltose corn syrup is a food additive used as a sweetener and preservative.
-The majority sugar is maltose.
+High-maltose corn syrup (HMCS) is a food additive used as a sweetener and preservative.
+The majority of sugar is maltose.
 It is less sweet than high-fructose corn syrup and contains little to no fructose.
 It is sweet enough to be useful as a sweetener in commercial food production, however.
 To be given the label "high", the syrup must contain at least 50% maltose.
 Typically, it contains 40–50% maltose, though some have as high as 70%.

 By using β-amylase or fungal α-amylase, glucose syrups containing over 50% maltose, or even over 70% maltose (extra-high-maltose syrup) can be produced.p.
-465 This is possible because these enzymes remove two glucose units, that is, one maltose molecule at a time from the end of the starch molecule.
+465 This is possible because these enzymes remove two glucose units, that is, one maltose molecule at a time, from the end of the starch molecule.